Full Moon in New York: Plot

 In the late autumn of 1988, Zhao Hong moves from mainland China to the United States and marries Thomas, a Chinese American.
 New to a foreign land, she struggles with English and is unfamiliar with the American way of life, but she yearns to build a new future.
 She hopes to bring her mother to live with her in the United States, but fails to gain Thomas' understanding.

 Wang Hsiung-ping, who moved from Taiwan to the United States over a decade ago, is passionate about theater.
 Despite facing discrimination, she is determined to break into the American stage scene.

-Lee Fung-jiau, an immigrant from Hong Kong, runs a grocery store in New York.
+Lee Fung-jiau, an immigrant from Hong Kong, runs a restaurant with her father in New York.
 She is well-versed in stocks and real estate, yet still feels lonely in America.
 The three women meet at a wedding and quickly become close friends.
 On one hand, they believe in standing united against outsiders, but when together, they often clash with each other.
 One evening, they gather on a rooftop drinking to release their inner pain, forming a bond that is deeply interdependent yet riddled with contradictions.